 Given such subsidies, there is little incentive to maintain infrastructure.
 This "zero maintenance" business model is a nationwide problem- and an explanation for why yearly un-redacted rail bridges inspection reports are kept from our elected representatives.
 By keeping cities and municipalities in the dark, they cannot track the extent of the bridge deterioration until replacement becomes the only solution.
 The Federal Rail Administration and the Pennsylvania Utility Commission are understaffed and underfunded so there is little to no oversight.

+Allowing for-profit railroads to self regulate is not working- and it jeopardizes the public's health and safety.
 RP3 believes the solution is passage of the four Bipartisan Rail Safety and Policy Reform Bills pending in Congress.